RachitJain1999/AmazonReviewsClassification/README.md

 The features are of 50 dimensions

 A csv file is added for someone to see how the data will look after vectorization.

+Out of the classification models used, random forest performed best with almost 98% accuracy.